github/developer.github.com/content/guides/getting-started.md

     curl -i "https://api.github.com/users/technoweenie/repos?type=owner"

-In this example, we can grab only those repositories that technoweenie owns, not the ones on which he collaborates.
+In this example, we grab only those repositories that technoweenie owns, not the ones on which he collaborates.
 Note the quoted URL above.
 Depending on your shell setup, cURL sometimes requires a quoted URL or else it ignores the querystring.